-In this DIY tutorial, learn how to make a rustic wood slab epoxy bar top using sinker cypress wood with embedded blue fire glass and resin glow powder.
+In this DIY tutorial, learn how to make an epoxy bar top using reclaimed live edge wood slab with unique features. with embedded blue fire glass and resin glow powder.

 Tools & Material